gw2efficiency/item-value/README.md

 :construction: **This is not supported yet.** :construction:

-In the case the account owns a private guild, which is defined by a guild with the **account as the only member**, all the items in the guild vault count to the account value with their specific value.
+In the case the account owns a private guild, which is defined by a guild with the **account as the only member with deposit & withdraw rights** and with **a maximum of 3 members**.
+All the items in the guild vault count to the account value with their specific value.

 The amount of people owning a private guild bank with guild halls unlocked / upgrading their guild is extremely small.
 Because this does not justify the effort needed, Treasury as well as Upgrades are ignored in the value calculation.

+## What does not have a value?

+- **Achievements**, because they are already included in the other values in some way (either the result item or the progress items/skins itself)

 ## Tests